QueenOfSquiggles/queenofsquiggles.github.io/content/games/ascension-of-the-lamb/index.md

 ## Story of the Creation

-I participated in the [Go Godot Jam 3](https://gogodotjam.com/the-jam/), which to save you a click is a game jam coordinated by the Godot community, specifically 'Redefine Gamedev', who is a fairly active member of the community.
+I participated in the Go Godot Jam 3 (Website formerly https://gogodotjam.com/the-jam/, is now down and possibly no longer operated), which to save you a click is a game jam coordinated by the Godot community, specifically 'Redefine Gamedev', who is a fairly active member of the community.
 The jam was very exciting, with online social events planned for participants and hosted by various well known community members.

 I participated in the "Classic" experience, which was the easier of the two.
 We had roughly 9 days to make the game and were allowed to work on a team.
 I did end up working alone.
 But I was still determined to finish this game.
 I was excited to get working on making horror games.
 And for this one, I wanted to focus on setting up a proper atmosphere.
 Which if the feedback I got was honest, I think I succeeded there.